Zouma has his two cats taken away from him by RSPCA after West Ham star filmed kicking & hitting animal

 "We have been dealing with this since before the clip went viral online and we need to follow the proper legal process and not discuss due to UK GDPR laws."

-A spokeseperson added to Sky Sports: "Our priority is and has always been the wellbeing of these cats.
+A spokesperson added to Sky Sports: "Our priority is and has always been the wellbeing of these cats.

 "They've been taken for a check-up at a vets and then will remain in our care while the investigation continues.